-9. Standard returnable documents
+9. Standard return documents

 Several Standard Purchasing Department Forms are required to be completed, signed and returned with all procurement submissions.
-These include Certification and Signature Form / Affidavit of Non-Collusion, Assumed Name Certification, Vendors Organization Information.
+These include Assumed Name Certification and Insurance Statement, Organization Information Form, Certification and Signature Form / Affidavit of Non-Collusion, Certification of Compliance with the Iran Divestment Act, Macbride Fair Employment Principals, and Insurance Requirements.